JamesMConroy/notes/notesrc.md

 ## STATEMENTS
 The variable `%f` contains the list of relative path names of selected notes or the current one.
 Use `%%` to get a single percent sign.
-Also, the application pass this list to environment variable *$NOTESFILES* and the working directory to *$NOTESDIR*.
+Also, the application pass this list to environment variable *$NOTESFILES* and the notes root directory to *$NOTESDIR*.
 The working directory is always the *$NOTESDIR* and files are relative to this.